SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-a-device.md

  2. Specifies that we want to use a value to define the route hook.
 You can also use a class here, for example, if you want to resolve the routes asynchronously.
  3. Defines the context of the route.
 Use the `ViewContext` enum to define it.
 For this example you want to extend the context of a device.
  4. The path where it is going to be shown.
 It is added to the context path.
 For this example the complete path is: `device/:id/hello`.
- 5. Defines which component that should be shown if the path is hit by a user.
+ 5. Defines which component should be shown if the path is hit by a user.
  6. The properties `label` and `icon` define what the tab should look like.
 The `priority` defines in which position it should be shown.

 > **Info:** The HOOK_ONCE_ROUTE inherits the Angular Route type.
 All of its properties can be reused here.